-10.16.1 Fording
+11.16.1 Fording

-When fording any watercourse, the DOEC Environmental Guidelines for Fording and the DFO fact sheet for Temporary Fording Sites will be followed in conjunction with the following:
+When fording any watercourse, the DOEC Environmental Guidelines for Fording and the DFO fact sheet for Temporary Fording Sites shall be followed in conjunction with the following:

-- a) Areas of known or suspected spawning habitat will be avoided; - b) Where feasible, crossings will be restricted to a single location and made at right angles to the watercourse; - c) Equipment activity within the watercourse will be minimized by limiting the number of crossings.
-Equipment will only be in the watercourse during fording; - d) All equipment will be clean and mechanically sound to avoid the introduction of oil, gasoline, and hydraulic fluids to waterbodies; - e) No servicing or washing of heavy equipment will occur adjacent to a watercourse, waterbody, or ecologically sensitive area.
-These areas will be identified on constraint mapping and will be identified in the field by the OSEM; - f) In the case that the ford area is not natural bedrock or is easily disturbed by fording, the entire fording area will be stabilized using vegetation mats, corduroy or coarse material (125 mm diameter or greater) when such material is available from a reasonably close location within the right-of-way, when the substrate of the ford area is not subject to easy disturbance by fording, or coarse material is not easily available within the right-of-way.
-Fording under existing substrate conditions may occur under the guidance of the OSEM; - g) Fording activities will not decrease the depth of the watercourses to less than 20 cm.
-Where the existing depth is less than 20 cm, that depth will be maintained; - h) Photographs of all ford sites will be taken prior to and after the fording has been completed (as per applicable DOEC temporary water crossing permit conditions).
-The OSEM will be responsible for collecting these photographs.
+- a) Areas of known or suspected spawning habitat shall be avoided; - b) Where feasible, crossings shall be restricted to a single location and made at right angles to the watercourse; - c) Equipment activity within the watercourse shall be minimized by limiting the number of crossings.
+Equipment shall only be in the watercourse during fording; - All equipment shall be clean and mechanically sound to avoid the introduction of oil, gasoline, and hydraulic fluids to waterbodies; - e) No servicing or washing of heavy equipment shall occur adjacent to a watercourse, waterbody, or ecologically sensitive area.
+These areas shall be identified on constraint mapping and shall be identified in the field by the OSEM; - f) In the case that the ford area is not natural bedrock or is easily disturbed by fording, the entire fording area shall be stabilized using vegetation mats, corduroy or coarse material (125 mm diameter or greater) when such material is available from a reasonably close location within the right-of-way, when the substrate of the ford area is not subject to easy disturbance by fording, or coarse material is not easily available within the right-of-way.
+Fording under existing substrate conditions may occur under the guidance of the OSEM;

+- g) Fording activities shall not decrease the depth of the watercourses to less than 20 cm.
+Where the existing depth is less than 20 cm, that depth shall be maintained; - h) Photographs of all ford sites shall be taken prior to and after the fording has been completed (as per applicable DOEC temporary water crossing permit conditions).
+The OSEM shall be responsible for collecting these photographs.
 However, the Contractor can collect these photographs in order to proceed with schedule if the OSEM is not available.
-The Contractor would then be responsible to provide these crossing site photographs to the OSEM within twenty-four (24) hours;

-- i) Waterbodies will not be forded during high flow periods; - j) All bank sections, which contain erodible materials, will be stabilized or avoided if possible.
-If banks must be sloped for stabilization, no material will be deposited within the watercourse; sloping will be accomplished by back-blading and the material will be deposited above the high water mark of the watercourse; and - k) Proposed fording activities on waterbodies or watercourses visible on 1:50,000 scale maps will require a permit from DOEC.
+The Contractor would then be responsible to provide these crossing site photographs to the OSEM within twenty-four (24) hours; - i) Waterbodies shall not be forded during high flow periods; - j) All bank sections, which contain erodible materials, shall be stabilized or avoided if possible.
+If banks must be sloped for stabilization, no material shall be deposited within the watercourse; sloping shall be accomplished by back-blading and the material shall be deposited above the high water mark of the watercourse; and - k) Proposed fording activities on waterbodies or watercourses visible on 1:50,000 scale maps shall require a permit from DOEC.

-10.16.2 Culverts
+11.16.2 Culverts